marialivia16/sbt-local-aws/example-with-plugin/README.md

 ## Example project with plugin

-1. Install Docker and Docker Compose
+1. Install Docker, and AWS CLI

 2. Make sure you have some dummy credentials (set them using `aws configure`)